supertestnet/whisper-addresses/README.md

 # Whisper Addresses
-A BIP47 ripoff that is poorly thought out and prone to loss of funds -- but with javascript interpreters!
+A BIP47 ripoff that uses javascript interpreters for backward compatibility

 # Testnet Demo